 Outside

-Wide-angle zooms aren’t just for interiors, although that’s area where they shine.
+Wide-angle zooms aren’t just for interiors, although that’s one area where they shine.
 They’re also great for outside.
 This 11mm-16mm definitely has some distortion at 11mm, but once corrected it’s not that bad, and you don’t really notice it.
 There’d be no other way to get shots like the one above, where you couldn’t get under the tree with a longer focal length and have it all be in the shot; it would look completely different.

 A wide-angle lens is essential for your kit bag, giving you a unique field of view, capturing unusual angles, and helping you photograph in tight spaces.